SamuelSwartzberg/flashcardifying_text_temp/ling/x-certain-languages/english-ling.md

 ###### early modern english

-Lexical verbs could move to I, and thus to C, following the HMC.
+lexemic verbs could move to I, and thus to C, following the HMC.
 In current english, wh-questions need do-support since something needs to fill the C position, and the verb can't, since it can't move to I.
 In early modern english, wh-questions did not need do-support since the V could move to I and thus to C.
 "What heards't thou?"